A blocked kitchen sink will ruin your whole day.

 We know what you’re thinking.
 ‘Soap is clean!
 How could that possibly be causing me problems?’

 When soap mixes with mineral-heavy water, it creates soap scum.
 You’ve definitely seen it.
 It’s a white substances that adheres to your shower, bathtub, and yes – kitchen sink.
+One sign you have mineral build-up is when your hot water is way too hot.

 Over time, this scale will build up, and cause a clog.